kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

 ### Service Catalog

-In order to support ServiceBindings on the new objects we need to create a UsageKind that supports knative-functions.
+In order to support ServiceBindings on the new objects, you need to create a UsageKind that supports knative-functions.

 ```yaml
 apiVersion: servicecatalog.kyma-project.io/v1alpha1